FabricMC/fabric-docs/develop/items/custom-armor.md

 As with all items, you should create translation keys for them as well.

-## Texturing and Modelling {#texturing-and-modelling}

-You will need to create two sets of textures:

-- Textures and models for the items themselves.
+## Textures and Models {#textures-and-models}

-- The actual armor texture that is visible when an entity wears the armor.
+You will need to create a set of textures for the items, and a set of textures for the actual armour when it's worn by a "humanoid" entity (players, zombies, skeletons, etc).

 ### Item Textures and Model {#item-textures-and-model}